Bob Daisley: Other contributions

 Since the 1980s, Daisley has contributed to a wealth of recordings as bassist, lyricist and producer, including albums by Yngwie Malmsteen, Takara, Bill Ward, Black Sabbath and Jeff Watson of Night Ranger.
 Daisley and Watson teamed up again and formed Mother's Army with vocalist Joe Lynn Turner and drummer Carmine Appice.
 In 2003, following his second and unsuccessful suit against Ozzy Osbourne, he teamed up with Lee Kerslake, Steve Morse of Deep Purple and Australian rock singer Jimmy Barnes to record an album under the name Living Loud.
 Six of the album's eleven tracks were covers from Blizzard of Ozz and Diary of a Madman.
 Don Airey played keyboards on the Living Loud album.
 On 7 February 2003 Daisley recorded a live show at The Basement in Sydney with Australian blues band The Hoochie Coochie Men, for a live DVD and CD release.
 Featured were former Deep Purple organist Jon Lord and Jimmy Barnes.
 In 2007, The Hoochie Coochie Men released the studio album Danger: White Men Dancing, also featuring Jon Lord.
 In September 2014, Daisley was hired to produce the debut album of Adelaide-based hard rock band Cherry Grind.

 Book

 Daisley's autobiography For Facts Sake was published in August 2013.

 Gear

 Daisley uses Mark Bass heads, and Picato Strings since 1972.
-He recorded Ozzy Osbourne's solo debut Blizzard of Ozz with a white Gibson EB-3 from 1960 or 1961, through one of Randy Rhoads' Marshall stacks, and continues to use a red 1960 EB-3 to this day.
+He recorded Ozzy Osbourne's solo debut Blizzard of Ozz with a white Gibson EB-3 from 1961, through one of Randy Rhoads' Marshall stacks, and continues to use an early-1960s EB-3 to this day.
 However, the follow-up to Blizzard, Diary of a Madman, (and most of the other albums he recorded on) was recorded with a Fender Precision Bass.
 No More Tears was recorded with a P-bass as well, but an early '50s model with a single coil pickup (in sunburst).